Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 Finally, note that in the second part, the result holds true for any $\varepsilon\in(0,\varepsilon_0)$.
 This technical constraint ensures that the warm-start $\tau$ is lower than $\frac{1}{2}T_{R_\varepsilon}$ (which is necessary to get a ``real'' occupation measure).
-In practice, the simplest is to replace $\tau$ by $\tau\wedge \frac{1}{2}T_{R_\varepsilon}$ in order to avoid such a problem. \begin{rem} $\rhd$ We chose to state this result for a given function $f$.
-Nevertheless, the parameters of the procedure do not depend on $f$.
-More precisely, if $\HUN$, $\HDEUX$, $\HTROIS$ and $\HQU$ hold true for any Lipschitz continuous function $f$ with $\1$, $\2$, $\3$ independent of $f$, then the statement of Theorem \ref{maintheo} still hold true replacing \eqref{eq:pluspetitqueepsilon} by
+In practice, the simplest is to replace $\tau$ by $\tau\wedge \frac{1}{2}T_{R_\varepsilon}$ in order to avoid such a problem. \begin{rem} $\rhd$ We chose to state this result for a given function $f$. {Nevertheless, if $\1$ and $\3$ in $\HUN$ and $\HTROIS$ do not depend on $f$, this is certainly possible to write the result, uniformly in the class of Lipschitz functions.
+Note that with the help of the Kantorovich-Rubinstein representation of $1$-Wassertein distances (see \emph{e.g.} \cite{villani} for background), assuming that $\1$ and $\3$ are uniform in the class of Lipschitz functions is equivalent to suppose that $\HUN$ and $\HTROIS$ are replaced by

-Note that, even though we use Lipschitz functions, it is not really possible to write the result in terms of the usual $1$-Wasserstein distance since our procedure is based on an empirical probability.